testfairy/docs/docs/620_Single_Sign_On/200_OKTA.md

 To import groups each time a user signs into TestFairy, please follow these instructions.

 - Open the TestFairy app in your OKTA account, select `General` tab, and click `Edit`.
-In `SAML Settings` section, under `Group Attribute Statements`, add a rule with name: "groups", and filter "Matches regex" with value `.*`.
-See screenshot:
+In `SAML Settings` section, under `Group Attribute Statements`, add a rule with name: "groups", (LOWERCASE!!!) and filter "Matches regex" with value `.*`. (dot asterisk) See screenshot:
   ![](/img/sso/okta/okta-groups-2.png)

 - When done, please click on `Update Now` so OKTA updates caches.
 See screenshot: